nxt-insurance/nxt_pipeline/README.md

 ### Execution

-Once a pipeline contains steps you can run it with:
+Once a pipeline contains steps you can call it with `call(accumulator)` whereas it expects you to inject the accumulator as argument that is then passed through all steps.

 ```ruby
 pipeline.call(arg: 'initial argument')